Ark. Guardsmen Deploy To Florida In Support Of Hurricane Milton

+Arkansas Army National Guard Soldiers preform daily preventative maintenance checks and services on their vehicles before departing for Florida in support of Hurricane Milton recovery efforts.

-The Arkansas National Guard sent a five-Soldier HH-60M Black Hawk crew to Florida Oct.
-8, 2024, to augment the Florida National Guard and provide hoist and airlift support after Hurricane Milton passes.
+The Arkansas National Guard sent more than 100 Guardsmen from multiple units as a multi-functional company to Florida, October 11, 2024, in state active-duty status for 17 days to augment the Florida National Guard in response to the damage from Hurricane Milton.

-The 11-day mission will provide direct hoist and airlift support to ground-based search-and-rescue teams.
-The support is provided through an Emergency Management Assistance Compact between Florida and Arkansas.

-The five-Soldier crew includes two pilots, two crew chiefs and a medic.
-They are expected to stage overnight in the Florida panhandle before proceeding where directed by the Florida National Guard in the wake of Hurricane Milton.
+The Guardsmen began reporting to Camp Robinson, October 9, 2024, for personnel processing, equipment pickup, and vehicle inspections.
+The 17 days includes travel time to and from Florida.
+They’re expected to provide security, traffic control, and commodities distribution while in Florida, but Florida

+National Guard officials could redirect them to tackle other needs as they arise.

 (Video by Arkansas National Guard 1st Sgt.
 Jim Heuston)